Accessibility in the Definition of Done

 Why include accessibility in the Definition of Done?

 Adding accessibility to your Definition of Done helps move it from aspiration to expectation.
-It means accessibility isn’t dependent on one advocate remembering to raise it, it’s embedded in the process.
-And that benefits everyone:
+It means accessibility isn’t dependent on one advocate remembering to raise it; it’s embedded in the process and supported by the whole team.
+The shift strengthens agile accessibility and delivers clear benefits, such as:

-• It makes inclusion part of your workflow, not just a separate project
+• Making inclusion part of your workflow, not just a separate project

 Including accessibility in your DoD also helps you spot issues earlier, avoid legal and reputational risk, and deliver better experiences for every user.

 Every team is different, but the checks you include should be practical, repeatable, and tailored to your workflows.
+In the context of a Definition of Done in agile methodology, accessibility examples help teams embed inclusions into their everyday delivery.
 Here are some examples of what you might include:

 Have someone on the team (or a specialist) check new features against WCAG success criteria.
 Focus on things like keyboard access, semantic structure, and contrast.